-In 2022, the Foundation will grant successful and eligible organisations up to $20,000 per organisation to charities that support vulnerable groups in the Inner North community.
-Funding recipients will be announced in August 2022
+In recent years, the Foundation grants around 10 successful and eligible organisations up to $20,000 per organisation to support vulnerable groups in the Inner North community.

 Target audiences for funding

-Grants are available to support projects which assist the removal of employment barriers for vulnerable people in Darebin, Moreland and Yarra.
+Grants are available to support projects which assist the removal of employment barriers for vulnerable people in Darebin, Merri-bek and Yarra.
 Priority will be given to projects which demonstrate:

 - Participation by people facing the most significant barriers to employment